Steps in evaluation procedures

 Past the deadline, the GREVIO report together with any final comments received from the state party concerned is published and transmitted to the Committee of the Parties,

-The state party concerned submits GREVIO's report to its parliament(s) in order that it may participate in monitoring implementation of the Istanbul Convention.
+The state party concerned submits GREVIO's baseline evaluation report to its parliament(s) so that it may participate in monitoring the implementation of the Istanbul Convention.

 For more information concerning the evaluation procedure,